Experienced Carroll County DUI Lawyers

 We know what you are going through and can discuss your case as well as the court process in Carroll County.
 When your Carroll County DUI case begins in any one of the municipal courts in Carroll County, if you demand a jury trial, the municipal court loses jurisdiction over your case.
 Your case is then transferred to either Carroll County State Court if it involves only misdemeanor charges, or Carroll County Superior Court if there are felony charges.
 Sometimes preserving your right to a jury trial and sending your case to State or Superior Court is the best option to avoid a DUI conviction if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your case.
 There are also times when some Carroll County municipal courts simply will not allow a DUI case to be tried in their jurisdiction.
 If the municipal court refuses to have a trial but won’t negotiate a non-DUI disposition, then the only option is to send your DUI case to Carroll County State or Superior Court.

-Carroll County State Court had one elected state court judge: Judge Erica Tisinger, however, Judge Tisinger was recently appointed by Governor Kemp to the Coweta Judicial Circuit.
-Michael Hubbard was appointed by Governor Kemp to the Carroll County State Court judge position.
+Carroll County State Court had one elected state court judge, Michael Hubbard, who was appointed by Governor Kemp to the Carroll County State Court judge position when the former State Court Judge Erica Tisinger was appointed to Superior Court.

 Even though your case may have been sent to Carroll County State Court to preserve your right to a jury trial from a municipal court, or your case originated in Carroll County State Court, sometimes the facts of a particular Carroll County DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury).
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.
 There are many times when a jury trial is the best possible option to avoid a DUI conviction on your Carroll County DUI case if the prosecution refuses to negotiate an acceptable resolution in your case.